 For more information on how to create users (and other entities) in OpenLM, please refer to this application note: Introducing Entities in OpenLM – Users, Groups, IP and Hosts

 The report_scheduler.properties file is where all of Reports Scheduler’s settings are stored.
-Usually, most settings required for operation are defined during the installation process or preserved from a previous version when upgrading.
-Manually editing this file is not required as long as the steps in section 4 of this document have been followed.
+Usually, most settings required for operation are defined during the installation process or preserved from a previous version (if upgrading).
+Manually editing this file is not required as long as the steps in section 4 (“Configuring EasyAdmin to produce scheduled reports”) have been followed.

 However, editing is possible and even required in special cases such as: